NoamAS/DeeQuickly/README.md

 # DeeQuickly v1.0

-# DeeQuickly is a small app to launch the smart tracklist offered by Deezer .
+# DeeQuickly is a small app to launch the smart tracklists offered by Deezer .
 # The app includes 6 options to choose from :
    1.Discovery Monday